Ocular malingering: Bilateral or binocular blindness

 Patients may simulate bilateral or binocular blindness.
 The general behavior of the patient is important in assessing this.
 If the patient easily enters and walks around the exam room without hesitation, it is a sign of malingering.
 If a person claims he has bilateral visual impairment, many tests can be done to see if he is lying.

-Eye contact effect, identifying and avoiding ostrucles, unable to sign when asked, closing their eyes when a hand is suddenly waved towards the patient's face, following mirror image are some common behaviors a malingerer shows.
+Eye contact effect, identifying and avoiding obstacles, unable to sign when asked, closing their eyes when a hand is suddenly waved towards the patient's face, following mirror image are some common behaviors a malingerer shows.
 Reading eye chart and gradually increase the size of the letters and ask the patient to read them and testing with a zero power lens in a trial frame may also be used in malingering.

 In general, near vision decreases in proportion to the decrease in distance vision.
 A large discrepancy between near visual acuity and distance acuity indicates that the problem is not organic.
 Other tests like Optokinetic response, Psychogalvanic test and Preferential looking test, a test that is commonly used to test visual acuity in infants may be used to determine malingering in adults.